 You also want to sure the example cPanel username has ownership of this directory with:

 - Now if you connect with this [email protected] FTP user in your FTP client, you’ll be presented with a blank directory, and you can start uploading files there.
 After your files are uploaded you can take a look back on the server to verify they ended up on your secondary drive:

 You should see the file you just uploaded:

 You should now understand how to find out how much disk space is being used on all of the hard drives on your server.
-Also how to either create a secondary FTP account to utilize the secondary hard drive, or rearranging the entire cPanel account to make the secondary hard drive the user’s new home going forward.
+Also, you know how to either create a secondary FTP account to utilize the secondary hard drive or rearrange the entire cPanel account to make the secondary hard drive the user’s new home going forward.